DashineePARMANUM/Qualite_de_l_air_en_Ontario_2015-2024/Description_des_etapes_du_projet.md

 - identification of trends and unexpected findings
 - reflection on project limitations and challenges
 - recommendations based on the results

-This deliverable emphasizes data storytelling and a global understanding of the studied phenomenon.

 ---
 ---